k11kirky/recruitment-exercise/README.md

   </p>

   <h3>Submitting Your App</h3>
-  <p>When you are happy with your code, please submit the result to a github repo and send us the link!</p>
+  <p>When you are happy with your code, please commit the result to your forked github repo and send us the link!</p>